GoogleCloudPlatform/community/tutorials/gke-workload-id-clientserver/index.md

     Note that this permission applies to a combination of a project, a namespace, and a service account ID.
 It will apply to any cluster that contains a matching namespace and service account in the project.

-1. Annotate the namespace so that GKE knows that it can make use of the permission you just granted:
+1. Annotate the namespace so that GKE knows that it can make use of the permission that you just granted:

         kubectl annotate serviceaccount \
             --namespace id-namespace \
             gke-sa \
         iam.gke.io/gcp-service-account=gke-gsa@$PROJECT.iam.gserviceaccount.com

-Now the Kubernetes workload has the ability to get credentials and act as the Google Cloud service account.
+Now, the Kubernetes workload has the ability to get credentials and act as the Google Cloud service account.

 It can get access these credentials from the metadata server, which most Google Cloud client libraries will do transparently.
-It allows the workload to access both Oauth2 access tokens, as well as the OIDC ID token for the associated Google service account.
+It allows the workload to access both OAuth 2.0 access tokens, as well as the OIDC ID token for the associated Google service account.

 ### Reconfigure the client to use the Google-issued identity